Detailed content of our market study

 YoY change in furniture sales volumes Italy, ****-****, % OsservatorioFindomestic

-Home furniture purchase criteria Italy, ****, as % of total sample GroupMedioBanc
+Home furniture purchasing criteria Italy, ****, as % of total sample GroupMedioBanc

-Sources of research on trends, costs and more, on furniture and home furnishings items Italy, ****, as % of total sample Source: ****
+Sources of trend, cost, and other research on furniture and home goods Italy, ****, as % of total sample Source: ****

 3 Market structure